7 Intro to Game Theory

 Solution:

-Next, we can bold the largest entry in each column:
+To find a saddle point, we can underline the smallest entry in each row and boldface the largest entry in each column:

 7.5 Exercises